-Extra Credit Section (1⁄2 point each unless otherwise noted)
+Extra Credit Section (1/2 point each unless otherwise noted)

 - (a) What movie inspired the "Original Thought" bonus? - (b) whm came to graduate school here at UA specifically to join a research team developing a programming language.
 What was the language? - (c) To what current CS faculty member does whm attribute the following quotation?"When you come to a problem you can lean forward and type, or you can sit back and think." - (d) The Prolog 1000 is a compilation of applications written in Prolog and related languages.
 What's a little odd about it? - (e) Jean Ichbiah, Ada's designer, was said to have once predicted that in ten years only two programming languages would remain in use.
 Ada was one of the languages.
-What was the other? - (f) Cite a significant contribution to computer science made by Grady Booch. - (g) What's a language that has/had an "arithmetic if", one form of which looks like this: IF (I-J) 100, 110, 120 - (h) In terms of creators, what do vim and Java have in common? - (i) Market research has determined that the course title Comparative Programming Languages is dry and unappealing.
-Think up a new name for 372.
-It needn't be less dry but should be funny! - (j) when would like to recycle a8's buy.pl in a future semester but needs mores dontmix facts with an element of humor.
-What's another pair he could use? - (k) How many students earned the "close reading" bonus on assignment 8?
+What was the other? - (f) Cite a significant contribution to computer science made by Grady Booch. - (g) What's a language that has/had an "arithmetic if", one form of which looks like this: IF (I-J) 100, 110, 120 - (h) In terms of creators, what do vim and Java have in common? - (i) when would like to recycle a8's buy.pl in a future semester but needs mores dontmix facts with an element of humor.
+What's another pair he could use? - (j) How many students earned the "close reading" bonus on assignment 8?